 This macro can be divided in the following 3 parts:

 Let's take a quick look at each of these parts to understand how the Save_Workbook_NewName macro works:

 Part #1: Dim workbook_Name As Variant

-Even though Variant variables are sometimes undesirable, in this particular case that’s not necessarily the case.
-As explained by Excel expert Chip Pearson, having a Variant variable allows the GetSaveAsFilename (which I introduce below) to be quite flexible.
+Even though Variant variables are sometimes undesirable, in this particular case that's not necessarily the case.
+A Variant variable allows the GetSaveAsFilename (which I introduce below) to be quite flexible.

 As implied by its name, and made evident by the following parts of the macro, the purpose of the workbook_Name variable is to store the new name of the saved Excel workbook.

 This statement assigns a value to the workbook_Name variable.
 Which value is actually assigned is determined by the Application.GetSaveAsFilename method, which I explain thoroughly below.

 At its most basic level, the GetSaveAsFilename method, does the following 2 things: